-Living Colour is a biodesign research project exploring the possibilities of sustainable textile dyeing with living bacteria.
-Biodesign is the cross-pollination of nature, science and design, where living organisms form an integral part of the design process.
+Living Colour is an ongoing biodesign research project exploring the possibilities of sustainable textile dyeing with living bacteria and sound frequencies.

 Our results are published in an open source book, available at Issuu.
-The publication is also included in the library collection of the Applied University of Lucerne, Switzerland.
-Their research team (products & textiles) in cooperation with ‘Raum für Farben‘ (room for colours) is researching the state of the art in natural dye- and print techniques/materials.
+The publication is also included in the library collection of the Lucerne University of Applied Sciences in Switzerland.
+Their research team (products & textiles) is researching the state of the art in natural dye and print techniques/materials in cooperation with ‘Raum für Farben‘ (room for colours).

-Living Colour is part of the current exhibition Earth Matters, curated by Li Edelkoort & Philip Fimmano and part of the Organic Selection at Keyhouse during Munich Fabric Start 5-7 September (Hall 5, Stand 27).
+Living Colour was part of the 2017 exhibition Earth Matters, curated by Li Edelkoort & Philip Fimmano and was featured in the Organic Selection at Keyhouse during Munich Fabric Start in September 2017.